Frankie Montas: Milwaukee Brewers (2024)

-New York Mets
+New York Mets (2025)

 On December 4, 2024, Montas signed a two-year, $34 million contract with the New York Mets including an opt-out after the 2025 season.
 On February 17, 2025, the Mets announced that Montas had suffered a high-grade lat strain and would be shut down for 6–8 weeks.
 He was transferred to the 60-day injured list on May 1.
 On June 24, Montas was activated to make his season debut.
 On August 12, manager Carlos Mendoza announced that Montas would be moved to the bullpen after struggling to a 6.38 ERA over eight games (seven starts).
 On August 23, it was announced that Montas would miss the remainder of the season due to a "pretty significant" ulnar collateral ligament injury.
 On August 28, it was announced that Montas would require UCL surgery, "very likely" a full Tommy John procedure.
-Montas was designated for assignment by the Mets on November 18 and released the same day.
+On November 4, Montas exercised his player option for the 2026 season, but was then designated for assignment by the Mets on November 18 and released the same day.